What’s wrong with my username and password?

 What is Multi Factor Authentication?

-This is so-called because it adds an additional factor to the authentication process – specifically it relies on something a user has in addition to something they know.
+This is so-called because it adds an additional factor to the authentication process.
+In additional to what a user knows (their username and password), it adds the requirements of something a user has.